Private Mortgage Basics

-Private Mortgages are usually short-term solutions to help you improve finances.
-Given the increasingly strict qualifications requirements, many borrowers are routinely turned away by their own banks.
-Even through banks will not finance these borrowers, they still need have borrowing needs.
+Given the increasingly strict income and credit qualifications requirements, many borrowers are routinely turned away by their own banks.
+Those going through a job loss, divorce/separation, have income or credit issue…still have mortgage needs.

-A private mortgage is a mortgage offered by non-bank lenders.
-Banks are federally regulated, and therefore have stricter requirements on income and credit score.
-Unlike banks, Private Mortgage Lenders have more flexibility on income and credit.
+Unlike banks, private mortgage lenders have more flexibility on income and credit.
 They look at the “whole picture” of your financial situation with a focus on the property, such as location, purchase price, interior, etc.

 Private mortgage offers opportunities for Ontarians who do not fit into the banks’ traditional mortgage “box” to own a home or take out home equity.
 However, not all Private Mortgages are created equal.
 To get a good deal on your private mortgage, you need to find a lender who is transparent with low fees and offers the product that works for YOU.